-What Are Bank Holidays and How Do They Affect Payroll?
+What Are Bank Holidays and How Do They Effect Payroll?

 The best way to handle a bank holiday is to be prepared ahead of time.
-For a calendar you can hang up, download our PDF version of the 2020 bank holiday schedule.
+Bank holidays for 2023 are:

 How to Handle Bank Holidays and Payroll

-If you pay your employees cash, you don’t need to worry about how a bank holiday affects payroll, but the majority of small business owners are paying employees via direct deposit, and that’s when things can get confusing.
+If you pay your employees cash, you don’t need to worry about how a bank holiday affects payroll.
+However, the majority of small business owners are paying employees via direct deposit, and that’s when things can get confusing.
 When payday falls on one of these bank holidays, you have three choices to make:

 - Run payroll earlier.
 To ensure employees are paid before a bank holiday, you will need to run your payroll one business day earlier.

 - Expedite the process.
 If you forget to run payroll earlier but still want your employees to get paid before the holiday, some payroll providers offer flexible payroll options so you can pay to expedite paying your employees.
 For example, at SurePayroll, we offer same-day and next-day payroll options so you can speed the process up.

 While your business may not be affected by all 2023 bank holidays due to your payroll schedule, you should still consider the following tips to be better prepared throughout the year..